 Viet Nam updated its NDC in September 2020, pledging a 9% (unconditional) to 27% (conditional) reduction in greenhouse gas (GHG) emissions below business-as-usual (BAU) levels by 2030.
 Viet Nam’s conditional target is equivalent to around 748 MtCO₂e/yr excluding LULUCF, or a 100% increase above 2015 emission levels – higher than Viet Nam’s current policy pathway.
 The country aims to update its NDC ahead of COP27.

 A 1.5°C compatible pathway would see emissions immediately peak and decline to 171-227 MtCO₂e/yr in 2030, 31-48% below 2015 levels.

 Under the Paris Agreement, international support, including finance, technology transfer and capacity building will be needed for Viet Nam to close the emissions gap between its fair share and its domestic emissions pathway.

-Viet Nam committed to net zero emissions by 2050 at COP26.
-Our projections show it could reduce nearly 100% of its CO₂ emissions from 2015 levels by 2050, and 73-80% of its total GHG emissions, excluding the land sector (LULUCF).
+Viet Nam committed to net zero emissions by 2050 at COP26 and is in the process of developing its long-term climate strategy.
+Our projections show it could reduce around 92% of its CO₂ emissions from 2015 levels by 2050, and 73-79% of its total GHG emissions, excluding the land sector (LULUCF).
 On the road to net zero GHG, Viet Nam will need to balance its remaining emissions through LULUCF sinks, expanding its carbon sink.

-In all pathways, emissions in the agriculture and waste sectors will decline but cannot be fully eliminated.
-Ambitious mitigation policies will be required in these sectors, in addition to carbon dioxide removal (CDR) technologies in other sectors, to offset the remaining emissions and ensure net zero GHGs can be reached.
+Under all 1.5°C compatible pathways, emissions in the agriculture and waste sectors will decline but cannot be fully eliminated.
+Ambitious mitigation policies will be required in these sectors, in addition to carbon dioxide removal (CDR) approaches in other sectors, to offset the remaining emissions and ensure net zero GHGs can be reached.